Dabl: Affiliates

 Outside the CBS News and Stations (owned and operated), the network is offered to affiliates on a case-by-case basis, one of revenue-sharing, a license fee or leasing.
-Dabl's partner stations include stations from the station groups of CBS News and Stations, Bahakel Communications, Capitol Broadcasting Company, Graham Media Group, Meredith Corporation, News-Press & Gazette Company, Gray Television, Sinclair Broadcast Group, Nexstar Media Group and Univision Communications.
-It was previously carried by the CBS app, Pluto TV and Paramount+ before its December 2023 relaunch.
+Dabl's partner stations include stations from the station groups of CBS News and Stations, Bahakel Communications, Capitol Broadcasting Company, Graham Media Group, News-Press & Gazette Company, Gray Media, Sinclair Broadcast Group, Nexstar Media Group and Latin-owned TelevisaUnivision.
+It was previously carried by the CBS app, Pluto TV and Paramount+ until its diverse, December 2023 relaunch.